Green School

 Melview N.S.

+Junior Green Code for Travel The world is our home, help to keep it alive.
+Reduce the car levels and get more exercise by walking and cycling to school.
 Animals are a bit like people but a little bit different.
 That does not mean we do not treat them like how we want to be treated ourselves.
+Vehicles are a way to make the world hotter.
+So let’s reduce those car levels.
+Eventually we will get this green flag!
+Love 30!

 By Luca Shanley and James Bunjaj, 1st class (2023)